A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Bayesian Inference and Application

 Over \$17.5bn of electricity is traded annually in the Australian National Electricity Market (NEM).
 This wholesale market comprises the five interconnected regions of New South Wales (NSW), Victoria (VIC), Queensland (QLD), South Australia (SA), and Tasmania (TAS).
 There are separate prices in each region, which exhibit complex dependencies and extreme positive skew; see~\cite{panagiotelis2008bayesian} for a discussion of this market and the distribution of prices.

-The data comprise the $n=2070$ daily prices from 1 December 2018 to 31 July 2024 for the \(d = 5\) regions.
-We consider TrUST distributions with values of $q\in\{0,1,2,3\}$ and for both Gaussian (i.e. $\nu \rightarrow \infty$) and unconstrained degrees of freedom $\nu$.
-Eight distributions are fit to the logarithm of prices using the Bayesian method, and Table~\ref{tab:nemdist} lists these, their dimension of $\thetavec$ and DIC values.
-The posteriors means of $\nu$ are also given, indicating the extreme kurtosis in this data, and the means of the other parameters can be found in the Online Appendix.
-Overall, the TrUST distributions with \(q=2\) and $q=3$ have the lowest DIC values, and clearly dominate the other benchmarks, including the simpler skew-t distribution with $q=1$.
+The data comprise the $n=2070$ daily prices from 1 Dec.
+2018 to 31 July 2024 for the \(d = 5\) regions.
+We consider eight TrUST distributions with values of $q\in\{0,1,2,3\}$ and for both Gaussian (i.e. $\nu \rightarrow \infty$) and unconstrained degrees of freedom $\nu$, fit to the logarithm of prices using the Bayesian method.
+The alternative skew-t of~\cite{sahu_dey_branco_2003} (SDB) fit as in~\cite{smith_gan_kohn_2010} is also included as a further benchmark.
+Table~\ref{tab:nemdist} lists the distributions, the number of parameters ($\mbox{dim}(\thetavec)$), DIC values and the (negative) 10-fold cross-validation predictive log score (LS).
+The posterior means of $\nu$ are also given, indicating the extreme kurtosis in this data, and the means of the other parameters can be found in the Online Appendix.
+Overall, the TrUST distribution with \(q=2\) has the lowest DIC and LS values, and clearly dominates the other benchmarks, including the simpler AC and SDB skew-t distributions.

-Figure~\ref{fig:app_NEM} gives bivariate marginal density contour plots for the fitted TrUST distributions with \(q \in \{0,1,2,3\}\) and variable pairs (a--d) QLD, TAS, and (e--h) SA, VIC.
-These are overlayed with scatterplots of the data, trimmed for extreme outliers for improved visualization only.
+Figure~\ref{fig:app_NEM} gives bivariate marginal density contour plots for the fitted TrUST distributions with \(q \in \{0,1,2,3\}\) and variable pairs (a--d) (QLD, TAS), and (e--h) (SA, VIC).
+These are overlaid with scatterplots of the data, trimmed for extreme outliers for improved visualization only.
 Increasing $q$ impacts the asymmetry in the distribution substantially.
-Further contour plots for all pairwise slices of the TrUST distribution with $q=2$, along with five univariate marginals, are given in the Online Appendix.
-Overall, this example highlights that the TrUST distribution fits this five-dimensional data more accurately than the skew-t.
+Further contour plots for all pairwise slices of the TrUST distribution with $q=2$, along with five univariate marginals, are given in the Online Appendix, along with results for the SDB skew-t.
+Overall, this example highlights that the TrUST distribution fits this five-dimensional data more accurately than both the AC and SDB skew-t distributions.